CS 1000. Introduction to Microcomputers and Applications. 3 Hours.

 CS 3340.
 Web Programming.
 3 Hours.

 Prerequisite: CS 1302 with a grade of “C” or better.
-Examination and implementation of the foundations of web-based computing.
-Topics include Hypertext Markup Language (HTML), Cascading Style Sheets (CSS), client-side scripting, server-side programming, state management, data access, Extensible Markup Language (XML), web services, and component-based development.
+A study of the fundamentals of web-based computing, including HTML, CSS, client-side scripting and APIs, server-side programming, state management, and data access.

 CS 3410.
 Data Structures.
 3 Hours.

 Prerequisite: CS 1302 and CS 2620 with a grade of C or better.
 Trees, graphs, and other forms of data structures and their implementations.
 Emphasizing abstract data types; static memory allocation vs. dynamic storage allocation; searching, hashing, and sorting methods; algorithm analysis.

 CS 3520.
 Algorithms.
 3 Hours.